This is how one person runs everything

 Close your laptop, lose your agent

-Your AI lives on your machine.
+Your AI lives on your computer.
 Walk away and it stops.
 The "remote access" drops half the time.
 The "cloud mode" barely exists.
 You shouldn't have to babysit your computer so your computer can work.

 You're debugging the framework